A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Representations

 \subsubsection{Gaussian processes}

-\emph{Gaussian processes} (GPs) are nonparametric Bayesian techniques that model a spatio-temporal phenomenon and output some quantity of interest at any space and time with a predicted uncertainty.
-A finite collection of random variables that represent those quantities is normally distributed in GP.
-Due to its simple implementation, practical usefulness and theoretical results (\eg, near-optimality derived using submodularity~\citep{krause2008near,Srinivas:2010:GPO:3104322.3104451}), GP has been employed with great popularity in literature~\citep{jadaliha2013gaussian,nguyen2016information,ma2018data}.
-GP has also been applied in multi-robot systems~\citep{chen2015gaussian,luo2019distributed,ouyang2020gaussian}, where each robot only has access to local information; thus, alleviating the scalability issue is a crucial challenge.
+\emph{Gaussian processes} (GPs) are nonparametric Bayesian methods designed to model spatio-temporal phenomena.
+GPs rely on a finite collection of variables, which are Gaussian-distributed, to represent these features of interest.
+They generate features of interest in any continuous space and time and provide an associated prediction uncertainty.
+Due to its simple implementation, practical usefulness, and theoretical results (\eg, near-optimality derived using submodularity;~\cite{krause2008near,Srinivas:2010:GPO:3104322.3104451}), GP has been employed with great popularity in literature~\citep{jadaliha2013gaussian,nguyen2016information,ma2018data}.
+GPs have also been widely applied in multi-robot systems~\citep{chen2015gaussian,luo2019distributed,ouyang2020gaussian}.
+To address scalability concerns, each robot is designated to manage local information.